 There’s a new era of brewery design, and it’s a complete contradiction from the industrial aesthetic.
 Instead, think light, bright, comfortable—dare I even say “sophisticated”?
 You bet.
 Below are five of our favorite modern brewery designs.

 1. Boss Rambler Beer Club in Bend, OR

-With a motto of “Good Time Beers, Inspired by Adventure, Enjoyed with Friends," it’s no surprise that Boss Ramber Beer Club boasts an interior design that’s equally colorful and welcoming.
-Designer Mallory Torchio of Collected Designed used a mix of modern and playful steel and wood furniture powder coated in yellow, light blue, and terra cotta.
+With a motto of “Good Time Beers, Inspired by Adventure, Enjoyed with Friends," it’s no surprise that Boss Rambler Beer Club boasts an interior design that’s equally colorful and welcoming.
+Designer Mallory Torchio of Collective Designed used a mix of modern and playful steel and wood furniture powder coated in yellow, light blue, and terra cotta.
 Together, the palette pops against the crisp white walls and ceiling.
 The space feels more like a Cali cafe than a typical brewery.

 2. Nightshift Brewing at Lovejoy Wharf in Boston, MA

 Reece chairs in cobalt blue, salmon orange, and dusty blue.
 Image via Jared Kuzia.